pingcap/blog/tidb-devcon-2018-recap.md

 * More than 200 users are running TiDB in production environments, 50 times more than 2016.
 * Three distinguished TiDB contributors were recognized as TiDB committers.
 For more information about how to join the TiDB community, see [TiDB Community repo](https://github.com/pingcap/community) and [How to become a TiDB committer](https://github.com/pingcap/community#how-do-i-become-a-committer).
     ![Ed Huang and three contributors](media/huang-and-three-contributors.png)

     *PingCAP co-founder & CTO, Ed Huang (left), recognizing three distinguished TiDB contributors as TiDB committer*

 ## Partners

 Designed to be a cloud-native HTAP database, TiDB has been fully integrated and available on [UCloud](https://www.ucloud.cn/) and [Tencent Cloud](https://cloud.tencent.com/product/tidb).
 Close partnerships with other public cloud vendors will be announced soon.
 Stay tuned!

-Some of TiDB’s largest customers, [Mobike](https://www.crunchbase.com/organization/mobike), [Toutiao](https://www.crunchbase.com/organization/toutiao), [SpeedyCloud](https://www.crunchbase.com/organization/speedycloud), [Qunar.com](https://www.crunchbase.com/organization/qunar-com), [Ele.me](https://www.crunchbase.com/organization/ele-me), also shared their use cases and best practices:
+Some of TiDB's largest customers, [Mobike](https://www.crunchbase.com/organization/mobike), [Toutiao](https://www.crunchbase.com/organization/toutiao), [SpeedyCloud](https://www.crunchbase.com/organization/speedycloud), [Qunar.com](https://www.crunchbase.com/organization/qunar-com), [Ele.me](https://www.crunchbase.com/organization/ele-me), also shared their use cases and best practices:

 ![Mobike](media/mobike-database-team-manager.png)